SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 To enable the JMS clients to connect and look up the queue destination required by WebLogic Application Server, there are three JNDI objects required on the Solace message broker:

 * A connection factory: JNDI/Sol/CF
-  * Note: Ensure ‘direct-transport’ is disabled for JMS persistent messaging.
+  * Note: Ensure `direct-transport` is disabled for JMS persistent messaging.
 * A queue destination: JNDI/Sol/Q/requests
 * A queue destination: JNDI/Sol/Q/replies

 They are configured as follows:

+Note: this will configure a connection factory without XA support as the default for the XA property is False.
+See section [Enabling XA Support for JMS Connection Factories](#enabling-xa-support ) for XA configuration.

 ```
 (config)# jndi message-vpn solace_VPN